 I’m driven by the urge to understand how we might renew our connections to the earth and to each other, and how we might re-author the narratives that describe and support such relationships.

 Throughout history, food has provided the roots for peace and stability, sewn the seeds of change and progress, and nourished cooperation and innovation all across our planet.
 Food supports all.
+Cooking together helps us see the gifts in our differences.
+As we transform food, it transforms us.

 In the first decade of my career, I was privileged to be a part of the growth of a new food system in Canada, one which places a high value on farmers and food producers.
 I was able to use my background in marketing to help develop food based social enterprises all across the country.